ARM-software/bob-build/docs/user_guide/code_generation.md

 Occasionally it's preferable to use a tool to generate source code, rather than manually write it.
-Bob has a few module types that support generating code at compile time (the collection of module types that do this are refered to as generators).
+Bob has a few module types that support generating code at compile time (the collection of module types that do this are referred to as generators).
 In all cases generator output is placed in an intermediate directory specific to the module.

 ```